srirams6/srirams6.github.io/README.txt

-Photon by HTML5 UP
+Strata by HTML5 UP
 html5up.net | @n33co
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-A simple (gradient-heavy) single pager that revisits a style I messed with on two previous designs (Tessellate and Telephasic).
-Fully responsive, built on Sass, and, as usual, loaded with an assortment of pre-styled elements.
-Have fun! :)
+A simple, minimalist template that actually began life as an unused redesign of n33.co (my personal site).
+Includes a (configurable) parallax background effect, Poptrox-powered lightbox gallery, a bunch of pre-styled elements, and Sass sources for the Sass-inclined.

 Demo images* courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.